oreHGA/machine-learning-starter-pack/intro.md

 ## Examples of Machine Learning Models

-We have alot of machine learning models that have been developed over the years : linearn regression, logisitic regressiom, neural networks, support vector machines, KMeans etc.
+We have alot of machine learning models that have been developed over the years : linear regression, logisitic regression, neural networks, support vector machines, KMeans etc.

 In this starter pack we are going to explore these machine learning models in-depth one after the other 😇